Stronger Foundations is a flagship ACF project that aims to help grant-making charitable foundations identify and pursue excellent practice.

 Through this process, ACF will support its members to be ambitious, effective and expert, so that foundation resources are allocated for social good in a way that maximises the potential benefit to the individuals, communities and societies they support.

-It is intended that a very broad a range of ACF members will be involved, and all members will have opportunities to contribute.
-ACF will support this in a variety of ways, including working groups, regular communications, regional events across the nations of the UK (in collaboration with existing funder networks), and member surveys on particular issues.
+We believe this is the largest foundation engagement initiative globally to date.
+A broad range of ACF members is involved, and all members will have opportunities to contribute.
+ACF will engage through the six working groups, regular communications, regional events across the nations of the UK (in collaboration with existing funder networks), and member surveys on particular issues.

-Around 90 member representatives are directly involved in one of six working groups, each of which focuses on a different thematic area (see below).
-The groups main aim is to examine, discuss and debate a series of challenging questions about foundation practice related to its theme.
+More than 100 foundation representatives are directly involved through one of six working groups, each of which focuses on a different thematic area (see below).
+The working groups' main task is to examine, discuss and debate a series of challenging questions about foundation practice related to its theme.
 They are comprised of senior foundation representatives drawn from across ACF's membership, including a member of ACF’s board.

 Each group will meet up to 7 times over an 18 month period.
 Meetings will vary in format depending on the topic and desired content, but are likely to include presentation of evidence (by internal and external experts), small group discussions, whole group exercises and visits.
-You can find out more about each of the working groups (after they go live) by clicking on the thematic areas below.
+You can find out more about each of the working groups by clicking on the thematic areas below.

 - Diversity, Equity and Inclusion